-Alix Abbott in room 338 is responsible for instructing faculty, staff and students on the use of the walk-up equipment in that office.
+The business office (room 328) is responsible for instructing faculty, staff and students on the use of the walk-up equipment in the copy room.
+You can contact Sherla at sherla@illinois.edu.

-Teaching assistants are invited to use these services for preparation of course outlines, quizzes, etc. Copy codes to be used for copying course materials will be supplied to teaching assistants and faculty at the start of each semester.
+Teaching assistants are invited to use these services for preparation of course outlines, quizzes, etc. Copy codes to be used for copying course materials will be supplied to faculty at the start of each semester.
+Faculty members should provide the code to TAs for their respective classes.